jundalisay/spblist/content/en/research/aristotle/metaphysics/book-4/part-1.md

 The philosopher is like the mathematician because mathematics also has parts.
 There is a first and a second science and other successive ones within the sphere of mathematics.

-Plurality is opposed to unity
+Plurality is opposed to unity.

 The work of one science to investigate opposites.
 Thus, the one science should investigate the negation and the privation because in both cases we are really investigating the one thing. <!--  of which the negation or the privation is a negation or privation (for we either say simply that that thing is not present, or that it is not present in some particular class; -->

-in the latter case difference is present over and above what is implied in negation; for negation means just the absence of the thing in question, while in privation there is also employed an underlying nature of which the privation is asserted):-in view of all these facts, the contraries of the concepts we named above, the other and the dissimilar and the unequal, and everything else which is derived either from these or from plurality and unity, must fall within the province of the science above named.
+In privation, difference is present over and above what is implied in negation.
+- Negation is the absence of the thing
+- Privation has an underlying nature of which the privation is asserted

+The contraries of the concepts we named above, the other and the dissimilar and the unequal, and everything else which is derived either from these or from plurality and unity, must fall within the province of the science above named.

 Contrariety is one of these concepts.
 Contrariety is a kind of difference.
 Difference is a kind of otherness.

-Therefore, since there are many senses in which a thing is said to be one, these terms also will have many senses, but yet it belongs to one science to know them all.
+A thing is one in many senses.
+And so, these terms also will have many senses.
+But it belongs to one science to know them all.

 A term belongs to different sciences not if it has different senses, but if it has not one meaning and its definitions cannot be referred to one central meaning.